johanzi/crispr_cas9_arabidopsis/README.md

 3'...CCAGAG(N)5...5'
 ```

-The enzyme cuts 1 nucleotide directly upstream of the recognition side on the + strand but 5 nucleotides upstream on the - strand (highlighted in yellow in figure below).
+The enzyme cuts 1 nucleotide directly upstream of the recognition site on the + strand but 5 nucleotides upstream on the - strand (highlighted in yellow in figure below).
 The 5 nucleotides overhang can be chosen and included in any construct to allow ligation.
 T4 ligase is used to ligate the corresponding cohesive ends (it is also able to ligate blunt ends but with much lower efficiency).

 ![](images/BsaI_sites.PNG)
 *Part of the plasmid pCBC-DT1T2 containing the elements which will be transfered into pHHE401E during the GoldenGate cloning.
 BsaI restriction sites are highlighted in yellow.*

-Note that the vector pCBC-DT1T2 does not contain the promoter of the first sgRNA and the second sgRNA contains neither its scaffolding RNA part nor its terminator.
+Note that the vector pCBC-DT1T2 does not contain the promoter of the first sgRNA and the second sgRNA contains neither its scaffold sequence nor its terminator.
 These sequences are actually in the pHHE401E binary vector and will be integrated in place after the digestion with *BsaI* enzyme and the ligation (GoldenGate cloning).

 ### pHHE401E binary vector